ShawonSimon/Basketball-Venue-Analysis/README.md

 ## Project Overview

 This project showcases a comprehensive data engineering workflow that encompasses data extraction, cleaning, transformation, and visualization.
-The objective was to extract information about basketball venues worldwide from a Wikipedia page, cleanse and transform the data, and load it into Azure Data Lake for further analysis in Azure Synapse Analytics.
+The objective was to extract data from [List of basketball arenas](https://en.wikipedia.org/wiki/List_of_basketball_arenas) worldwide, cleanse and transform the data, and load it into Azure Data Lake for further analysis in Azure Synapse Analytics.
 Finally, the insights were visualized using Tableau, providing valuable analytics on the global distribution and characteristics of basketball venues.

 ## Technologies Used

+This project utilizes the following technologies:

  - Python: For data extraction and transformation.
  - BeautifulSoup and Requests: For web scraping.
  - Azure Data Lake: For scalable storage